 “However, you don’t have to count calories, grams of saturated fat, milligrams of vitamin E, micrograms of folic acid, or jillibeters of anything else.
 I never do.
 It would be downright wacky to create shopping lists of nutrients. (“Sweetheart, I’m pregnant!
 Don’t forget complex carbohydrates, lauric acid, and betanine.”)
 As a nutrition geek, I have a basic understanding of the major nutrients and a few minor ones, but I am still firmly in favor of the tangible material formerly known as food.
 In our house we call it real food.
 It’s good for you.
 It’s good for babies.
 It’s good for everybody.”

 Therefore, in outlining some of the essential nutrients for growing a baby, we are going to talk about the best sources as well.
 If you remember anything, remember this: EAT REAL FOOD.
 Not processed.
 Not denatured.
 Not things that come shelf-stable and prepackaged and cleverly marketed.
 Just eat real food.
 As much as you need/want.
 Listen to your body.
 It will tell you when you (and your baby) have had enough.
 If you are hungry: eat.

-By macro nutrients, we mean the big three: protein, fats and carbs.
+By macronutrients, we mean the big three: protein, fats, and carbs.
 It’s easier to remember to hit the big three than to count calories or grams of smaller chains of nutrients.

 The groundbreaking work of Dr. Brewer highlighted the importance of protein for pregnant women.
 He had a few key recommendation to his diet (among them 80-100 grams of protein daily and adequate salt intake) that contributed to him completely eliminating pre-eclampsia/toxemia in his obstetric practice!
 (Learn more about Dr. Brewer’s approach on his website.)

-Best source of protein:
+Best sources of protein: